shards-tech/Size/README.md

 # ✨ Size

 Returns the size of dependencies or scripts on a Folder or Instance.
+Due to Roblox prohibits `script.Source` only to Plugin,this package is for the Plugins to use.

 Install using wally: